luca-bassoricci/gitlab/doc/subscriptions/gitlab_com/index.md

 ### Unable to link subcription to namespace

-If you cannot link a subscription to your namespace, ensure that you have the Owner role in the namespace you want to link the subscription to.
+If you cannot link a subscription to your namespace, ensure that you have the Owner role for the namespace to which you link the subscription.